 “When guidelines shifted and drive thrus became the primary mode of doing business, our sales took off,” says Rusty Bills, vice president of operations at Galardi Group, parent company of Wienerschnitzel and soft-serve dessert concept Tastee Freez.
 “But this was what we were already working toward.
 We had launched third-party delivery prior to the pandemic.
 We’ve gotten Olo online ordering off the ground.
 We have transformed ourselves from a nostalgic, heritage, legacy brand, to a brand with that same name recognition in addition to all of the new technology that is making restaurants successful in 2021.”

-For more information, visit the Wienerschnitzel website.
+the Wienerschnitzel website.